adey-px/hr-manager/README.md

 5. Record of each employee's payroll and account information to be included in thier respective profile
 6. To programmatically enable the checkbox on the Contact form which would allow sending of a copy of the message sent to be delievered into sender's email address
 7. The Search bar for departments, in manage_employee page, is not shown in small & medium devices.
 I hope to fix that in future.
+8. To add text editor and editing functionalities such as Bold, Underline and others, in the notification form and complaint form on Notification page and Dashboard page respectively.
+9. The space left in the Self Service section of the Home page is meant to accomodate addional buttons and links in future expansion of the application

 ### 3.3 Languages and Technologies Used
 1. <a href="https://en.wikipedia.org/wiki/HTML" target="_blank">HTML5:</a>  This project uses HTML5 as the backbone and main markup language.
 2. <a href="https://mdbootstrap.com/docs/b4/jquery/" target="_blank">Material Design:</a> It uses Material Design for Bootstrap 4 Standard as Frontend Framework to design its layout and user interface.